 (c) prevents the prosecution of a person for violating privacy in communications under 45-8-213.

-(4) An employer may not discharge, discipline, threaten to discharge or discipline, or otherwise retaliate against an employee or job applicant for not complying with a request or demand by the employer that violates this section.
+(4) An employer may not discharge, discipline, threaten to discharge or discipline, or otherwise retaliate against an employee or job applicant for:

 (b) The term does not include a social media account that is:

 (i) opened for or provided by an educational institution and intended solely for educational purposes; or

 (ii) opened for or provided by an employer and intended solely for business-related purposes.

 (7) (a) An employee or an applicant for employment may bring an action against an employer for violating this section within 1 year in a small claims court.
 An employee or an applicant for employment may also have a cause of action under 45-8-213.